sebhildebrandt/http-graceful-shutdown/README.md

 - **timeout:** You can define the maximum time that the shutdown process may take (timeout option).
 If after this time, connections are still open or the shutdown process is still running, then the remaining connections will be forcibly closed and the server process is terminated.
 - **signals** Here you can define which signals can trigger the shutdown process (SIGINT, SIGTERM, SIGKILL, SIGHUP, SIGUSR2, ...)
 - **development** If true, the shutdown process is much shorter, because it just terminates the server, ignoring open connections, shutdown function, finally function ...
+- **preShutdown** Place your own (not time consuming) callback function here, if you need to have all HTTP sockets available and untouched during cleanup.
+Needs to return a promise. (async).
+If you add an input parameter to your cleanup function (optional), the SIGNAL type that caused the shutdown is passed to your cleanup function.
+See example.
 - **onShutdown** place your (not time consuming) callback function, that will handle your additional cleanup things (e.g. close DB connections).
 Needs to return a promise. (async).
 If you add an input parameter to your cleanup function (optional), the SIGNAL type that caused the shutdown is passed to your cleanup function.
 See example.
 - **finally** here you can place a small (not time consuming) function, that will be handled at the end of the shutdown e.g. for logging of shutdown. (sync)
 - **forceExit** force process.exit() at the end oof the shutdown process - otherwise just let event loop clear